pepihasenfuss/pepihasenfuss/README.md

 Ungravel

-Ungravel helps individuals to build a self-governed group, potentially attracting investor funding.
+Ungravel helps individuals to build a self-governed group, potentially attracting funding.

 Ungravel groups may found a start-up or any other initiative together.
 Ungravel saves each members' belongings and share.